 My answer?
 “As soon as possible.”

 While it may seem counterintuitive, exercise offers key benefits for cancer patients – even those undergoing difficult treatments.
 In fact, it’s one of the best ways to give yourself an extra boost during and after cancer treatment.
 Read more

 Asking an editor to pick his or her favorite story is like asking a kid to pick out just one piece of candy.
 It’s a tough task.
 Luckily, we’re not bound by the one-piece rule.
 So here are a few stories that you might have missed, or might want to view again.

 by Sara Dickison Taylor

-You wouldn’t be able to tell just by meeting them, but high-school student Molly Callahan and Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC) nurse Lindsay Roache, RN, have a few things in common: They’ve survived cancer, and they’re committed to helping others.
+You wouldn’t be able to tell just by meeting them, but high-school student Molly Callahan and Dana-Farber/Boston Children’s Cancer and Blood Disorders Center nurse Lindsay Roache, RN, have a few things in common: They’ve survived cancer, and they’re committed to helping others.
 Read more